Written By:

 5. Configuration Files

-Configuration files use binary formats to save settings.
-These settings control how software and systems work.
-This ensures that your preferences are kept every time you use a program.
+Configuration files use binary formats to store settings that control software behavior.
+This ensures that user preferences are preserved every time a program is launched.

 6. Network Communication